After having studied the various aspects of characterization of

 microbiologists across the globe started making an attempt much to sincere and vigorous, so as to

-phyletic (or phylogenetic) classification systems.
+develop phyletic (or phylogenetic) classification systems.
 Interestingly, the present system serves

 exclusively as a supporting evidence on the evolutionary relationships in comparison to the general